Ben Davis (Minnesota politician)

 Ben Davis (born May 24, 1977) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Republican Party of Minnesota, Davis represents District 6A in northern Minnesota, which includes the city of Grand Rapids and parts of Cass, Crow Wing, and Itasca Counties.

 Minnesota House of Representatives

-Davis was first elected to the Minnesota House of Representatives in 2022, after redistricting and the retirement of Republican incumbents John Poston and Dale Lueck.
+Davis was elected to the Minnesota House of Representatives in 2022.
+He first ran in an open seat after redistricting and the retirement of three-term Republican incumbent John Poston.

+Davis was among those supporting for an audit of 2020 election results in Crow Wing County, saying he wanted to make sure the laws were followed and no fraud occurred.

 Davis serves on the Children and Families Finance and Policy, Climate and Energy Finance and Policy, and Elections Finance and Policy Committees.

 Electoral history

 Personal life

-Davis lives in Merrifield, Minnesota with his wife Dawn and six children.
+Davis lives in Merrifield, Minnesota, with his wife, Dawn, and six children.
+He is a pastor at Remnant Ministry Center, a nondenominational church in Brainerd, Minnesota.